zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

 Definition
 ==========

-Tiny Mountain FIFO object is defined in :file:`include/microkernel/fifo.h` as a simple first-in, first-out queue that handle small amounts of fixed size data.
+The FIFO object is defined in :file:`include/microkernel/fifo.h` as a simple first-in, first-out queue that handle small amounts of fixed size data.
 FIFO objects have a buffer that stores a number of data transmits, and are the most efficient way to pass small amounts of data between tasks.
 FIFO objects are suitable for asynchronously transferring small amounts of data, such as parameters, between tasks.